 Data Protection: A Toolkit for Schools - This guidance draws attention to the link between data protection and child protection (although data protection is broader than just child protection) and notes that personal data can relate to pupils, staff, parents and potentially others.
-It makes clear that GDPR does not prevent, or limit, the sharing of information for the purposes of keeping children safe.
+It makes clear that UK GDPR does not prevent, or limit, the sharing of information for the purposes of keeping children safe.

 Special Educational Needs and Disability Code of Practice: 0 to 25 years - Statutory Guidance for Organisations who work with and Support Children and Young People with Special Educational Needs and Disabilities (DfE / Department of Health and Social Care)

 Note that different provisions apply to children who acquire Looked After status as a result of a remand to local authority accommodation or Youth Detention Accommodation.
 In relation to those children, please see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure, Care Planning for Young People Remanded to Local Authority or Youth Detention Accommodation.

 In September 2022 this chapter was updated to reflect Keeping Children Safe in Education (2021).
 Schools should have policies and processes in place to ensure all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
 See Section 6.3, Protecting Children with a Social Worker, Looked After Children and Previously Looked After Children from Adults Who May Pose a Risk to Them and/or Other Children in the School.